arthurgiroux/grouboy/README.md

 This is an educational implementation of a Game Boy Color Emulator, developed using modern C++.
 The primary aim of this project is to provide an implementation that is easy to read, well architecture, with extensive code documentation and testing.
-It is designed to function seamlessly on Windows, Mac, and Linux.
+It is designed to function seamlessly on Windows, Mac, Linux, and WebAssembly.

 ## Features